TBye101/MagicalLife/README.md

 ### MagicalLifeGUIWindows
 * Windows only graphical client

-### MagicalLifeModdingAPI
+### MagicalLifeMod
-* Exposes the functionality in MagicalLifeAPIStandard in a more restricted/managed manner
-* Handles conflicts between mods, mod loading, and mod communication
+* The core game content, added into the game in the form of a mod *This is done to ensure that mods have a good API to interact with, and not limit modding capabilities *If the main game can do it, so can any mod

 ### MagicalLifeServerStandard
 * Handles server functionality such as: